DejanJoksimovic/jsScript/README.md

 CDNs deliver cached, static content from a network of servers across the globe.
 ## monorepo
 A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.
 It is not a good idea to use git with monorepo, it gets really complex to use.
+## monolith repo
+A monolith repo is usually referred to single project repo.

 ## Node JS is not multithreaded but imitates this